Academy Award Best Pictures

 • Richard Burton as Henry VIII in Anne of the Thousand Days (1969) - nominated as Best Actor

-Multiple Nominations for the Same Character:
+Multiple Nominations (and Wins) for the Same Character:

-Four actors have been nominated twice for playing the same character in two different films (wins are marked with an *):
+Five actors have been nominated twice for playing the same character in two different films (wins are marked with an *):

 (*Crosby won Best Actor for his first role, and Newman won Best Actor for his second role.)